Other Graduate Education Policies

-- 3. It is required that total funding packages for graduate degree-seeking, full-time students meet or exceed the annual cost of living amount for the region/municipality of their graduate campus.
+- Units should seek to provide total funding packages for graduate degree-seeking, full-time students that meet or exceed the annual cost of living amount for the region/municipality of their graduate campus.
 For example, for University Park, this would be for Centre County, Pennsylvania per the MIT Living Wage Calculator.

 Policy Steward: Vice Provost for Graduate Education

 Subject Matter Expert: Director of the Office of Graduate Fellowships and Awards Administration, 814-865-2514, email@example.com

 Effective Date: August 4, 2010